A movie chock full of Snake Plissken action…

 I loved Barbeau, an actress I’m seeing in more and more roles.
 And her gutsy, loyal girlfriend couldn’t be played any better.
 She made Maggie a striking character, much more likeable than those one-dimensional ditzy girlfriend sidekicks.

 Oh and that wig, well as much as I’d like to say that Carpenter’s plot goes full-on crazy with Pleasence escaping dressed as a girl or as Rick Parfitt from Status Quo… it’s possibly just to humiliate the President.
 Just in case this film does become a first-hand shooter game, and you get the option to dress as the above to escape from New York.
-As it doesn’t mean diddly-squat and this meaning it’s game over for you.
+As it doesn’t mean diddly-squat and this means it’s game over for you.

 Weeper Rating: 😦 😦 😦 😦 /10